mlcommons/algorithmic-efficiency/RULES.md

 #### Randomized workloads

-In addition to the [public and known workloads](#public-workloads), there will also be randomized workloads in our benchmark.
-These randomized workloads will introduce minor modifications to the data pre-processing and/or model of a public workload.
+In addition to the [fixed and known workloads](#fixed-workloads), there will also be randomized workloads in our benchmark.
+These randomized workloads will introduce minor modifications to the data pre-processing and/or model of a fixed workload.
 The exact instances of these randomized workloads will only be created after the submission deadline and are thus unknown to both the submitters as well as the benchmark organizers.
 The instructions for creating them, i.e. providing a distribution of workloads to sample from, will be defined by this working group and made public with the call for submission, to allow the members of this working group to submit as well as ensure that they do not possess any additional information compared to other submitters.
 We will refer to the unspecific workloads as *randomized workloads*, e.g. the distribution.
 The specific instance of such a randomized workload we call a *held-out workload*.
 That is, a held-out workload is a specific sample of a randomized workload that is used for one iteration of the benchmark.
 While we may reuse randomized workloads between iterations of the benchmark, new held-out workloads will be sampled for each new benchmark iteration.

-The held-out workloads function similarly to a holdout test set discouraging submissions that overfit to the [public and known workloads](#public-workloads).
-We will define a randomized workload for a selection of the public workloads.
-After the submission deadline, a third party will draw a sample from this distribution to generate a specific instance of a held-out workload.
+The held-out workloads function similarly to a holdout test set discouraging submissions that overfit to the [fixed and known workloads](#fixed-workloads).
+After the submission deadline, a third party will draw a sample from the randomized distribution to generate a specific instance of a held-out workload.
 Changes could, for example, include changing the number of layers or units (drawn from an interval), swapping the activation function (drawn from a set of applicable functions), or using different data augmentations (drawn from a list of possible pre-processing steps).
 The sample space should be wide enough to discourage submitters from simply trying them all out, but at the same time should be restricted enough to produce realistic workloads with acceptable achievable performances.

-The validation and test target performances on each held-out workload will be defined using the [same protocol as the public workloads](#defining-target-performance) using the same training time budget as the public workload they are based on.
-To avoid providing "untrainable" held-out workloads, workloads will be rejected if the target-setting procedure on this held-out workload results in a target that is too far away from the public workload.
-Specifically, if the target of the held-out workload is more than 10% worse relative to the target of its public workload counterpart, it will be rejected.
+The validation and test target performances on each held-out workload will be defined using the [same protocol as the fixed workloads](#defining-target-performance) using the same training time budget as the fixed workload they are based on.
+To avoid providing "untrainable" held-out workloads, workloads will be rejected if the target-setting procedure on this held-out workload results in a target that is too far away from the fixed workload.
+Specifically, if the target of the held-out workload is more than 10% worse relative to the target of its fixed workload counterpart, it will be rejected.
 In this case, a new sample is drawn from the randomized workload, and the process of target-setting and checking for rejection is repeated until an acceptable held-out workload is found.

 #### Qualification set

-The qualification set is designed for submitters that may not have the compute resources to self-report on the full set of [public](#public-workloads) and [held-out workloads](#randomized-workloads).
+The qualification set is designed for submitters that may not have the compute resources to self-report on the full set of [fixed](#fixed-workloads) and [held-out workloads](#randomized-workloads).
 They may instead self-report numbers on this smaller qualification set.
 The best-performing submissions may then qualify for compute sponsorship offering a free evaluation on the full benchmark set and therefore the possibility to win [awards and prize money](#awards-and-prize-money).

-The qualification set consists of the same [public workloads](#public-workloads) as mentioned above, except for both workloads on *ImageNet*, both workloads on *LibriSpeech*, and the *fastMRI* workload.
+The qualification set consists of the same [fixed workloads](#fixed-workloads) as mentioned above, except for both workloads on *ImageNet*, both workloads on *LibriSpeech*, and the *fastMRI* workload.
 The remaining three workloads (*WMT*, *Criteo 1TB*, and *OGBG*) form the qualification set.
 There are no [randomized workloads](#randomized-workloads) in the qualification set.
 The qualification set of workloads aims to have a combined runtime of roughly 24 hours on the [benchmarking hardware](#benchmarking-hardware).

 For the [external tuning ruleset](#external-tuning-ruleset), we will only use $1$ study instead of the proposed $5$, when evaluating on the qualification set.
 The [self-tuning ruleset](#self-tuning-ruleset) will use $5$ studies on the qualification set as well since it is computationally cheaper.

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance on the test set of each workload.
 This target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the error rate or BLEU score.
 The target performance was defined using four standard training algorithms, see the "[Defining target performance](#defining-target-performance)" section for more details.
 The training time of a submission includes the compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
-The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.
+The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both fixed and held-out, using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.

 While the training time to the *test set* target is used for scoring, we use the training time to the *validation set* target for tuning.
 This is only relevant for submissions in the [external tuning ruleset](#external-tuning-ruleset) but is also enforced for self-reported results.
 Submitters must select the hyperparameter setting that reached the *validation* target the fastest, irrespective of its training time to achieve the *test* target.
 This ensures a fair and practical procedure.